matplotlib/matplotlib/doc/api/api_changes.rst

 API Changes
 ===========

-A log of changes to the most recent version of Matplotlib that affect the outward-facing API.
 If updating Matplotlib breaks your scripts, this list may help you figure out what caused the breakage and how to fix it by updating your code.

-For API changes in older versions see :doc:`api_changes_old`.
+For API changes in older versions see

-For new features that were added to Matplotlib, see :ref:`whats-new`.

-This pages lists API changes for the most recent version of Matplotlib.

 .. toctree::
    :maxdepth: 1

    api_changes_old

+Changes for the latest version are listed below.
+For new features that were added to Matplotlib, see :ref:`whats-new`.

 .. note::